Navigation lights must be shown on ships operating:

-- Sailboats less than seven metres and vessels under oars must have a torch or lantern showing a white light ready to display in time to prevent a collision.
+- Sailboats less than 7m and vessels under oars must have a torch or lantern showing a white light ready to display in time to prevent a collision.

-- Sailboats seven metres or more in length must show sidelights and stern lights.
+- Sailboats 7m or more in length must show sidelights and stern lights.
 In addition to sidelights they may show two all-round lights in a vertical line (red over green) that may be shown at the top of the mast, but not when a combined lantern is used.

-- Power-driven ships less than seven metres in length and whose speed does not exceed seven knots, may show an all round white light in lieu of sidelights.
+- Powered boats less than 7m in length and whose speed does not exceed 7 knots, may show an all-round white light instead of sidelights.
 If practical, these ships should also show sidelights.